-South Lykken Trail is a 7.7 mile moderately trafficked out and back trail located near Palm Springs, CA that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+South Lykken Trail is a 7.7 mile moderately trafficked out and back trail located near Palm Springs, California that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.

 This loop involves hiking the entire South Lykken and walking back to where you parked which ever end that would have been.